Position

 How to become a Boilermaker?

-1. Complete high school or GED.
+1. Obtain a high school diploma or GED.

-3. Gain experience through an apprenticeship.
+3. Gain experience through on-the-job training.

 How long does it take to become a Boilermaker?